 Employers suspected of violating Colorado age discrimination law must make sure that they are not treating job applicants or employees less favorable solely because of their age.
 Without the right employment policies in place, Colorado employers can face severe penalties including large jury verdicts during litigation and EEOC investigations.

-Under the Age Discrimination in Employment Act (ADEA), Colorado employers are subject to age discrimination in Colorado if the claimant is age 40 or older.
+Under the Age Discrimination in Employment Act (ADEA), Colorado employers are subject to workplace discrimination in Colorado if the claimant is age 40 or older.

 However, employers must still keep uniform employment discrimination policies that apply to all ages.

-The ADEA allows employers in Colorado to treat workers over the age of 40 differently.
+The Colorado Anti-discrimination Act allows employers in Colorado to treat workers over the age of 40 differently.
 However, employers can still be subject to an unfavorable EEOC decision of the person inflicting discrimination and the victim is both over 40.
-How your respond to EEOC complaints is also essential.
+How your respond to EEOC position statements and complaints is also essential.

-Colorado age discrimination laws prohibit age discrimination in all phases of employment.
+Colorado Age discrimination laws prohibit workplace discrimination in all phases of employment.
 This includes pay, hiring employees, job assignments, training promotions or any other condition of employment.

 It is generally unlawful for apprenticeship programs, including joint labor-management apprenticeship programs, to discriminate on the basis of an individual’s age.
 Age limitations in apprenticeship programs are valid only if they fall within certain specific exceptions under the ADEA or if the EEOC grants a specific exemption.